JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 8.0.3 to 8.0.4

-#### First Cleanup
+#### First Clean-up

-First Cleanup after server upgrade might take a bit more time then regularly if there are many builds on the server.
-Following cleanups will then run a bit faster then in previous versions.
+First Clean-up after server upgrade might take a bit more time then regularly if there are many builds on the server.
+Following clean-ups will then run a bit faster then in previous versions.

 ## Changes from 8.0 to 8.0.3